-A brief summary of the oral presentation that clearly and concisely articulates why progress in the domain is important and how success will advance transdisciplinary science and societal outcomes.
+A brief summary of the planned oral presentation that clearly and concisely articulates why progress in the domain is important and how success will advance transdisciplinary science and societal outcomes.
 Define a critical societal or scientific challenge that will be addressed and identify gaps in knowledge that would benefit from your proposed transdisciplinary approach.

 Describe the team (both individuals already committed or individuals/roles you will pursue during the RAS period) and what collaborative processes will ensure equity, inclusion and relevance across disciplines and interest groups.
-Note: Track A1 proposals are not required to identify specific individuals or organizations, they may instead indicate the types of organizations/individuals who will be invited, and what incentives and processes will be used to ensure engagement.
+Note: team building proposals are not required to identify specific individuals or organizations, they may instead indicate the types of organizations/individuals who will be invited, and what incentives and processes will be used to ensure engagement.

 Describe key tangible outcomes relevant to the disciplines and external partners/stakeholders involved and describe key metrics and a general timeline for deliverables of short-term success (within one year) .